jashpaleja/Twitter_sentiment_analysis_-_stock_market_prediction/README.md

 All the data in this application no data is stored on any server or database.

-To get the local Api check my repo name ``
+To get the local Api check my repo name `StockSentimentApi Public`

 # Getting Started with Create React App